 8 Luxury En-Suite Canvas Tents

-The new Siringit Migration Camp features 8 luxury contemporary canvas tents, with generous sleeping areas and lounge spaces, pitched on raised platforms ensuring a small eco-footprint with no ground mats, large canvas windows giving you views out onto the plains of the Serengeti, purposely conceived to bring you closer to nature, making this mobile camp very unique.
+The new Siringit Migration Camp features 8 luxury contemporary octagonal canvas tents, with generous sleeping areas and lounge spaces, pitched on raised platforms ensuring a small eco-footprint with no ground mats, large canvas windows giving you views out onto the plains of the Serengeti, purposely conceived to bring you closer to nature, making this mobile camp very unique.

 8 Luxury Canvas Tents